Highly rotating viscous compressible fluids in presence of capillarity effects

 \subsubsection{Abstract}

-{ In this paper we study a singular limit problem for a Navier-Stokes-Korteweg system with Coriolis force, in the domain $\R^2\times\,]0,1[\,$ and for general ill-prepared initial data.
-Taking the Mach and the Rossby numbers to be proportional to a small parameter $\veps$ going to $0$, we perform the incompressible and high rotation limits simultaneously.
-Moreover, we consider both the constant capillarity and vanishing capillarity regimes.
-In this last case, the limit problem is identified as a $2$-D incompressible Navier-Stokes equation in the variables orthogonal to the rotation axis.
-If the capillarity is constant, instead, the limit equation slightly changes, keeping however a similar structure.
-Various rates at which the capillarity coefficient can vanish are also considered: in most cases this will produce an anisotropic scaling in the system, for which a different analysis is needed.
-The proof of the results is based on suitable applications of the RAGE theorem.}
+{ We study here a singular limit problem for a Navier-Stokes-Korteweg system with Coriolis force, in the domain $\R^2\times\,]0,1[\,$ and for general ill-prepared initial data.
+Taking the Mach and the Rossby numbers proportional to a small parameter $\veps\ra0$, we perform the incompressible and high rotation limits simultaneously; moreover, we consider both the constant and vanishing capillarity regimes.
+In this last case, the limit problem is identified as a $2$-D incompressible Navier-Stokes equation in the variables orthogonal to the rotation axis; if the capillarity is constant, instead, the limit equation slightly changes, keeping however a similar structure, due to the presence of an additional surface tension term.
+In the vanishing capillarity regime, various rates at which the capillarity coefficient goes to $0$ are considered: in general, this produces an anisotropic scaling in the system.
+The proof of the results is based on suitable applications of the RAGE theorem, combined with microlocal symmetrization arguments.}